guilfreis/IA-mall-customer/README.md

 # Running

-Execute those files are straight forward if you have python and dependencies installed.
+Execute those files.
+This should be straight forward if you have python and dependencies installed.

 ```
 python3 k-means.py